 - Preheat oven to 375 degrees F.

-- In a large bowl toss together the strawberries, rhubarb, sugar, vanilla and corn starch.
+- In a large bowl toss together the strawberries, rhubarb, sugar, and corn starch.
+In a separate bowl, whisk together the creamy cheese, egg yolk, sugar and vanilla.

 - Roll out one puff pastry sheet on a lightly floured surface to make a large rectangle just smaller than a half sheet pan.
 Place on a parchment lined sheet pan.